Chinese literature: Republican Era (1912–49)

+In the Republican period, the female literary archetypes of the "New Woman" and the "Modern Girl" developed as a response to the Confucian ideal of "good wives" and "wise mothers."
+Depictions of these new feminine archetypes often varied significantly between female and male writers.
+In literature written by women, the Modern Girl represented the struggle women confronted in establishing their voices in a changing China.
+These Modern Girls were sometimes disillusioned with modernity.
+Male-authored works often portrayed the Modern Girl as a femme fatale who rejected chastity in favor of bodily pleasure and consumerism.
+The "New Woman" frequently emphasized nationalistic themes.
+Both of these archetypes appeared in literature dealing with debates over birth control and abortion in China.

 The 1920s and 1930s saw the emergence of spoken drama.
 Most outstanding among playwrights of the day are Ouyang Yuqian, Hong Shen, Tian Han, and Cao Yu.
 More popular than this Western-style drama, however, was Peking opera, raised to new artistic heights by the likes of Mei Lanfang.

 In these decades, mass-appeal fiction which elites deemed culturally insignificant became known as "butterfly fiction," a label largely equivalent to the English phrase low-brow fiction.

 In the late 1920s and 1930s, literary journals and societies espousing various artistic theories proliferated.
 Among the major writers of the period were Guo Moruo (1892–1978), a poet, historian, essayist, and critic; Mao Dun (1896–1981), the first of the novelists to emerge from the League of Left-Wing Writers and one whose work reflected the revolutionary struggle and disillusionment of the late 1920s; satirist and novelist Lao She (1899–1966); and Ba Jin (1904–2005), a novelist whose work was influenced by Ivan Turgenev and other Russian writers.
-In the 1930s Ba Jin produced a trilogy that depicted the struggle of modern youth against the ageold dominance of the Confucian family system.
+In the 1930s Ba Jin produced a trilogy that depicted the struggle of modern youth against the age-old dominance of the Confucian family system.
 Comparison often is made between Jia (Family), one of the novels in the trilogy, and Dream of the Red Chamber.
-Many of these writers became important as administrators of artistic and literary policy after 1949.
+A number of these writers became administrators of artistic and literary policy after 1949.
 Most of those authors who were still alive during the Cultural Revolution (1966–76) were either purged or forced to submit to public humiliation.

 The League of Left-Wing Writers founded in 1930 included Lu Xun among its leadership.
 By 1932 it had adopted the Soviet doctrine of socialist realism; that is, the insistence that art must concentrate on contemporary events in a realistic way, exposing the ills of nonsocialist society and promoting a glorious future under communism.